neiltron/igotitwrong/README.md

 `gulp build`

 ### Deploy
-Currently hosted on Github Pages.
 Deploy will run build and send assets to GH.
 `gulp deploy`

+### Publish
+Publish will run build and send assets to Amazon S3 for https://igotitwrong.com/ `gulp publish`